 Arizona only makes their grants available to residents attending a school in Arizona.
 For more information, you can visit the Department of Higher Education website at www.azhighered.gov.

-State grant programs from Delaware, Maryland, Michigan, Pennsylvania, Rhode Island, and Vermont make grant amounts available to students who are residents attending school in any state.
+State grant programs from Delaware, Maryland, Michigan, Pennsylvania, Rhode Island and Vermont make grant amounts available to students who are residents attending school in any state.
 For information on grant amounts from these states, please contact your state's Department of Higher Education or the Embry-Riddle Financial Aid Office.
-Further information is available at the following states' sites: Delaware, Maryland, Michigan, Pennsylvania, Rhode Island, and Vermont.
+Further information is available at the following states' sites: Delaware, Maryland, Michigan, Pennsylvania and Rhode Island.

 Embry-Riddle has several institutional programs available to our students.
 Contact the Financial Aid Office to discuss programs for which you may be eligible, such as: